honeycombio/academy-browser-instrumentation-course/content-scripts/video-cant-see-your-full-trace.md

 ### [Visual] Honeycomb UI: example of working trace with frontend → backend connection
 **[Audio]**
 In OpenTelemetry, this means the backend must read the incoming `traceparent` header and create new spans that share the same trace ID.
+If you are using a standard opentelemetry integration for Go, Java, Python, etc. whatever backend service you are using, then this will happen automatically. [highlight correct backend service configuration here]
 Once that’s in place, the trace flows cleanly from browser to backend.

 ### [Visual] Side-by-side: Broken trace vs. connected trace in Honeycomb UI